himmAllRight/himmAllRight-source/content/post/org-babel-setup.md

 alt="Example of how Github renders org files as a markdown" /></a> <br clear="all"> <div class="caption">Github renders org files as a markdown.</div>

-Beyond normal `org` exporing, [Github](http://www.github.com) does something awesome... in their web viewer they *render* `org` files as a known markup language!
-This means that if you click on a `*.org` file on Gihub's web interface, it will display well-formated version of the content, instead of defaulting to the raw org text.
+Beyond normal `org` exporting, [Github](http://www.github.com) does something awesome... in their web viewer they *render* `org` files as a known markup language!
+This means that if you click on a `*.org` file on Gihub's web interface, it will display well-formatted version of the content, instead of defaulting to the raw org text.

 ## Speaking of Github...